 The Old Man of Storr hike has a one-way distance to the base of the Old Man of Storr of 1.1 miles / 1.7km.

 Read more on hiking the Old Man of Storr hike on the Isle of Skye.

-If you want more spectacular ocean scenery without the crowds, you’ll find it on the Brother’s Point hike.
+If you want more spectacular Isle of Skye scenery without the crowds, you’ll find it on the Brother’s Point hike.

 After a short descent through a meadow, there’s a great spot to enjoy the ocean views and let kids explore in the tide pools.
-We were lucky to be there on a sunny day and the color of the water was incredible.
+We were lucky to hike Brother’s Point on a sunny day and the color of the water was incredible.

 The full round-trip distance of The Brother’s Point hike is 2 miles / 3.2km.

 You can do both the Old Man of Storr and the Brother’s Point hike in the same day.
 They are very close to each other on Highway A855 and about 25 minutes from Portree.

 Read more on hiking the Brother’s Point hike on the Isle of Skye.

 The Fairy Glen is a magical thing to do with kids on the the Isle of Skye.
 The Fairy Glen is an emerald green wonderland filled with small conical hills with wavy lines running all-around them.
 This produces a fantasy-like effect leading to the area being given the name, “Fairy Glen”.

 Kids will love to run around the Fairy Glen to discover its many treasures.
 The cone-shaped hills are generally small enough for kids to climb to the top safely and the abundant choices of walking trails will leave your kids thinking this area is endlessly big (even though it’s quite small).